Saving Electricity home

 The Chillow is a water-filled pillow that keeps your head cool while you sleep.
 You can either sleep directly on it or put it inside a pillow case.
 I bought one as soon as it came out and it really works.
 Order for $30.

-6. Wear a wrung-out shirt
+7. Wear a wrung-out shirt

-A cool shower can keep you cool for quite a while afterward.
+A quick, cool shower can keep you cool for quite a while afterward.
 And the water cost is trivial compared to the electric cost.

 The Air Conditioner itself

 For central AC, your thermostat might already have a timer built-in.
 If not, you can replace your thermostat with a programmable one.
+Set it to turn off when you're not home.
+(The idea that it costs more to cool the home later than cooling constantly is an urban legend.
+Running the AC constantly always uses more energy.)

 Set your timer or thermostat to turn off about the time you leave for the day, and to turn back on a half hour before you get home.
-Contrary to popular belief, this does NOT use more electricity than having the AC constantly maintain a cool temperature; it uses less.

 You can get programmable thermostats and plug-in timers from your local home improvement store.
 Programmable thermostats come with instructions, but it's a quick job for an electrician if you're not comfortable doing the installation yourself.
 Plug-in timers for window units start out at $5, and there are more expensive models with more features.